aicd0/ComicReaderUWP/README.md

 # Comic Reader UWP
 The Comic Reader UWP is a modern Windows app written in C#.
 The app provided basic functionality for comic reading, along with some common utilities such as file management, searching, tagging, rating, etc.

-Notice that though the app is named "UWP", the framework of the app is no longer based on UWP (Windows Universal Platform).
-It has advanced to WinUI 3 since 1.4.

 Comic Reader UWP irregularly ships with new features and bug fixes.
 You can get the latest version of Comic Reader UWP in the [Microsoft Store](https://www.microsoft.com/store/apps/9NS9FG32DCP5).

 ![Comic Reader UWP Screenshot](docs/Images/ComicReaderScreenshot.png)